Choke at Doak

 The Choke at Doak was a 1994 college football game between the Florida Gators and Florida State Seminoles.
 The game is one of the most memorable in the heated Florida–Florida State football rivalry and tied the NCAA record for the biggest fourth-quarter comeback.
-In the matchup of 9–1 cross-state rivals at Florida State's Doak Campbell Stadium, Florida squandered a 28-point fourth quarter lead and allowed the Seminoles to tie the score at 31 in the final minutes.
+In the matchup of 9–1 cross-state rivals at Florida State's Doak Campbell Stadium, Florida wasted a 28-point fourth quarter lead and allowed the Seminoles to tie the score at 31 in the final minutes.
 Because the game occurred before the advent of overtime in college football, it ended in a tie that would be regarded very differently by each team's fan base.